RenderKit/ospray/README.md

 Structured regular volumes are created by passing the type string “`structuredRegular`” to `ospNewVolume`.
-Structured volumes are represented through an `OSPData` 3D array `data` (which may or may not be shared with the application), where currently the voxel data needs to be laid out compact in memory in xyz-order[^4]
+Structured volumes are represented through an `OSPData` 3D array `data` (which may or may not be shared with the application).
+The voxel data must be laid out in xyz-order[^4] and can be compact (best for performance) or can have a stride between voxels, specified through the `byteStride1` parameter when creating the `OSPData`.
+Only 1D strides are supported, additional strides between scanlines (2D, `byteStride2`) and slices (3D, `byteStride3`) are not.

 The parameters understood by structured volumes are summarized in the table below.